A Week in Korea: Seoul Travel Itinerary for 7 Days

 Hours: Open daily: 10am to 7pm (Timings may varies by month; check official website)

-Another option includes Lotte World Seoul, which has the world's biggest indoor amusement parkcalled Lotte World Adventure.
-It is full of thrilling rides, live parades and performances, and the heart-thumping Gyro Swing.
+Another great option is Lotte World Theme Park, home to the world’s largest indoor amusement park, Lotte World Adventure.
+With thrilling rides, live parades, performances, and the adrenaline-pumping Gyro Swing, it’s definitely worth the ticket price.

 Day 4: Day Trip to Nami Island